-In this series of articles, we look at the top ten places in the four main cities of Shikoku – Matsuyama, Kochi, Tokushima and Takamatsu.
-Here we look at Tokushima, the capital of the Tokushima Prefecture.
+In this series of articles, we look at the top ten places in the four main cities of Shikoku – Tokushima, Matsuyama, Kochi, and Takamatsu.
+Here we look at Tokushima, the capital of Tokushima Prefecture.

 Awa Odori Kaikan

 The Awa Odori Kaikan is a museum and performing arts theatre that presents the history and current state of the Awa Odori dance.
 The in-house group performs four times a day, and you can join them on stage for the finale.
 If you want to experience this uplifting dance outside the period of the festival, this is the place to go.
 The building also doubles as the station for the cable car to Mt.
 Bizan.

 Bizan is the mountain with antennas on top that dominates the skyline of Tokushima.
 A cable car leaves from the Awa Odori Kaikan, and you can also drive or hike up it, visiting various shrines and temples on the way.
 The mountaintop affords a panoramic view of the entire Tokushima Plain, including the city.
 On clear days, you can see Awaji Island, Hyogo and Wakayama Prefecture.
 The night view is also spectacular.
 On top there’s a Burmese pagoda as a memorial to the dead of WWII.

 River cruise from Hyotanjima

 This casual and low-cost cruise of Tokushima’s rivers operates until the early evening, so you can enjoy the city at night too.
 The open-top boat seats 14 people.
 The trip takes around 30 minutes to cover a 6 km course passing some of the best tourist spots such as Tokushima Central Park and the remains of Tokushima Castle.
 When the tide is high, passing under the bridges can be an exciting experience.
 The driver may vary the route on occasion.